Hunter Killer (film): Critical response

-Bilge Ebiri of Vulture.com wrote: Hunter Killer won’t win any awards for originality, but it may win a couple for the brazenness with which it stacks clichés upon clichés.
-Basically, it’s Crimson Tide meets Lone Survivor meets Under Siege meets a Russian variation on Olympus Has Fallen, with a bit of Geostorm thrown in.
-At least three of those movies are pretty good, so the overall math works in the film’s favor."
+Bilge Ebiri of Vulture.com wrote: Hunter Killer won't win any awards for originality, but it may win a couple for the brazenness with which it stacks clichés upon clichés.
+Basically, it's Crimson Tide meets Lone Survivor meets Under Siege meets a Russian variation on Olympus Has Fallen, with a bit of Geostorm thrown in.
+At least three of those movies are pretty good, so the overall math works in the film's favor.

-Norman Wilner of Toronto's Now accused Marsh for ripping off John McTiernan's The Hunt For Red October and stated that "The constant agitation and bone-deep respect for all things military is straight out of Clancy’s playbook, but there’s no Jack Ryan figure to humanize it all."
+Norman Wilner of Toronto's Now accused Marsh of ripping off John McTiernan's The Hunt For Red October and stated that "The constant agitation and bone-deep respect for all things military is straight out of Clancy’s playbook, but there’s no Jack Ryan figure to humanize it all."